subshell/helm-charts/charts/sophora-webclient/README.md

 ### Version 1.2.0

-* `webclient.binaryFilesBase64` now accepts a map, instead of an array.
+* `webclient.binaryFilesBase64` now accepts a map instead of an array.